codecraftuk/codecraftuk.github.io/events/_posts/2020-06-01-tdd-is-my-shame.md

 ---
 layout: post
-title: "TDD is my shame" - an interactive talk!.
+title: "TDD is my shame - an interactive talk!"
 description: I don't do as much Test-Driven Development as I should; it's my shame.
 Let's do something about it.
 ---